awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

   The following image show how to use contact attributes for language:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-contact-attributes-enable-redaction2.png)
 + [Use a Lambda function](use-attributes-cust-exp.md#attribs-with-lambda)\.
 This is similar to how you set up user\-defined contact attributes\.
-A Lambda function can return the result as a key\-value pair, depending on the language in which the Lambda function is written\.
-The following example shows a Lambda function written in JSON:
+A Lambda function can return the result as a key\-value pair, depending on the language of the Lambda response\.
+The following example shows a Lambda response in JSON:

   ```
   {